Evangelist Bill Piper: Fundamentalist Full of Grace and Joy

 He believed that the best way to call for repentance and faith was to unpack the glories of Christ in the gospel, which meant unpacking doctrine.
 He had about 200 sermons in his arsenal.
 He told me that about twenty of them were blessed above all others, and he would return to these again and again.
 What marked out his evangelistic preaching as unusual was not the stories, but basic doctrines of man’s helpless condition in sin, God’s holiness and wrath and the imminent danger of damnation, the glorious fullness of Christ’s saving work on the cross, and the free offer of forgiveness and righteousness to any who believed.

 He was the most Bible-saturated preacher I have ever heard.
 When he took up the reality of the new birth, for example, the message was full of the Bible.
-Here is what I remember most of all from my father’s preaching—the relentless onrush of the Bible spilling over from his mind and heart.

 My father loved the Bible.
 He believed the Bible.
 He built his life on the Bible, and he preached the gospel at the center of the Bible with unashamed authority and almost no frills.
 And God used him mightily in the salvation of sinners.